oroinc/platform/src/Oro/Bundle/MigrationBundle/README.md

 Data fixtures for this command should be put in Migrations/Data/ORM or in Migrations/Data/Demo/ORM directory.

 Fixtures order can be changed with standart Doctrine ordering or dependency functionality.
-More information about fixture ordering can be found [here][2].
+More information about fixture ordering can be found in [doctrine data fixtures manual][2].

   [1]: http://php.net/manual/en/function.version-compare.php